 And that was essentially it.
 All I could muster on the spot like that.
 I felt so unprepared.
 So ill-equipped.

 I didn’t even tell her that I myself was gay.
-Even though everyone else around the table, save her and her husband, already knew.
+Even though everyone else around the table, save her and maybe one or two others, already knew.

 I know what I believe.
 I know so many stories, my own included.
 And yet I felt utterly unable to explain myself — and my dear brothers — to this person, my own family, without barreling into a tunnel of shame over the whole thing.
 Wishing I could just be straight and simple like all of them.